mze-runner/amn-store/README.md

 #### `pull` vs `pop`

 `pull` and `pop` function are identical how you should call it.
-The only difference is behind the scene. `pop` function remove object from the store one you extract it.
+The only difference is behind the scene. `pop` function remove object from the store once you extract it.

 ## Compatibility with TypeScript